tannerhodges/async-javascript-loading/readme.md

 2. What exactly causes the variation in `async` loading?
 3. Why does `body:async` tend to fire _after_ `body:defer`?
 4. Why not just `defer` everything?
-5. Why do dynamically added scripts always run after scripts in the source code, regardless of position?
+5. Why exactly do dynamically added scripts always run after scripts in the source code, regardless of position?